 Our White Collar Group has members who served as attorneys at the SEC Enforcement Division and in leadership roles in the U.S. Department of Justice (DOJ) Securities and Financial Fraud Unit, and are uniquely attuned to the difficulties individuals and entities face in financial regulatory investigations.
-In addition, the Group has former Assistant United States Attorneys, congressional investigative counsel, DOJ money laundering and asset forfeiture specialists, computer-crimes prosecutors, and other former Executive branch lawyers with years of experience navigating and defending parallel actions.
+In addition, the Group has former Assistant United States Attorneys, DOJ money laundering and asset forfeiture specialists, and other former Executive branch lawyers with years of experience navigating and defending parallel actions.
 As seasoned litigators in both the public and private sector, Wiley’s White Collar Group is prepared to defend and win against any SEC or DOJ securities enforcement actions.

 - Representing an individual in an SEC EB-5 investigation.

 - Defending a communications provider in parallel investigations by the SEC, DOJ, and Federal Communications Commission.